 When Should I Hire a Denver Truck Collision Attorney to Handle My Case?

-Our truck accident lawyers recommend acting as soon as possible to speak with our team.
-Hiring a lawyer early in the process means they can protect your rights from the start.
+Our truck accident lawyers recommend speaking with our team as soon as possible.
+Hiring a lawyer early in the process means we can protect your rights from the start.
 As soon as your injuries allow, contact our team.

 Generally, you have a three-year time limit to file a car accident lawsuit in Colorado, per CO.
 Rev. Stat. § 13-80-101.
 The deadline is typically two years for wrongful death cases, per Colo.
 Rev. Stat.
 Ann. § 13-80-102.